vestrel00/contacts-android/docs/profile/update-profile.md

 # Update device owner Contact profile

-This library provides the `ProfileUpdate` API that allows you to update the device owner Profile Contact.
+This library provides the `ProfileUpdate` API that allows you to update the Profile contact in the Contacts Provider database to ensure that it contains the same data as the contact and raw contacts you have in memory.

-> Note that there can be only one device owner Contact, which is either set (not null) or not yet
+> ℹ️ There can be only one device owner Contact, which is either set (not null) or not yet set
-> set (null).
+> (null).
 However, like other regular Contacts, the Profile Contact may have one or more
 > RawContacts.

 An instance of the `ProfileUpdate` API is obtained by,